How to Evenly Crochet Across Ribbing

 STEP 1: FINDING A

-Letter A = # of stitches needed
+A = # of stitches needed

-Simply, look at your pattern and see how many sts it states you need to evenly place.
-Write it down next to the letter A, like so: A = 114 sts
+Simply, look at your pattern and see how many stitches it states you need to evenly place.
+Write it down next to the "A".

 STEP 2: FINDING B

 Count the number of rows of ribbing you have.
-Write it down next to the letter B, like so: B = 86 rows
+Write it down next to the letter B.

-Now, if you don't know how to do this, no problem!
+If you don't know how to do this, no problem!
 Look at your ribbing.
 Do you see those "mountain peaks" and "valleys"?
 Each one of those is a row.

 STEP 3: FINDING C

-Now, do the following equation: A - B = C
+Work the following equation: A - B = C

 Example: 114 (A) - 86 (B) = 28 (C)